HistoryAtState/hsg-shell/README.md

 ## Build
 ### Prerequisites
 1. You will need to have `nvm` installed:
    Install [nvm](https://github.com/nvm-sh/nvm) and follow the [installation instructions](https://github.com/nvm-sh/nvm#installing-and-updating).
-Make sure to install nvm with a specific node version (see https://github.com/nvm-sh/nvm/blob/master/README.md#usage) `nvm install 17.6.0`.
+Make sure to install nvm with a specific node version (see https://github.com/nvm-sh/nvm/blob/master/README.md#usage)

+        nvm install 17.6.0

-2. Install (or update to) the latest `npm` version with `npm install -g npm`.
+3. Install (or update to) the latest `npm` version with:

+        npm install -g npm

+4. Install bower:

-3. Install bower `npm install -g bower`.
+        npm install -g bower

+5. Install gulp

-4. Install gulp `npm install -g gulp`.
+        npm install -g gulp

    The project's gulp file depends on `gulp 4` (or higher) syntax, so make sure in the next step, that you'll have gulp 4.x running.

 ### Installation
 For a ready-to-install xar file, run the command